Griggsville-Perry Cusd 4

 District-Level NCES Analysis

-Griggsville-Perry CUSD 4 operates 3 public schools serving 315 students, placing it among the smaller districts in Illinois.
-The school portfolio breaks down into 1 other, 1 elementary, 1 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 329 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Pike County County.
+Griggsville-Perry Cusd 4 operates 3 public schools serving 315 students, placing it among the smallest districts in Illinois.
+The school portfolio breaks down into 1 combined, 1 elementary, 1 high schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Pike County.

-Academic infrastructure includes 1 of 3 schools offering Advanced Placement (1 AP courses district-wide), a 189.7:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 33.8% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 3 schools offering Advanced Placement (1 AP courses district-wide), a 189.7:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 33.8% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 97.2% White, 0.7% Hispanic or Latino, 0.7% African American across the district's schools.
+Its most demographically mixed campus is Griggsville-Perry High School, with a diversity index of 8.7/100.

-That concentration — well above the 8.4% national median for largest-entity share — means Griggsville-Perry CUSD 4-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That dominant concentration means Griggsville-Perry Cusd 4-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data